 A hidden subfolder, AppData, is also stored here.
 This folder stores program settings and data specific to your user account.
 For example, SyncBackSE/Pro by default automatically backs up your profiles here (C:\Users\[username]\AppData\Local\2BrightSparks\SyncBack\Profiles Backup).
 By backing up the AppData folder, it ensures you can easily restore a program’s settings or restore your profiles from a backup.

-It is recommended to back up your entire user account directory, including the hidden AppData directory.
+It is recommended to backup your entire user account directory, including the hidden AppData directory.
 Through SyncBack, it is also possible to remove/uncheck certain subfolders from the backup selection (Modify > Simple > Choose sub-directories and files) if you decide those folders do not contain important data.

 2. Internet browser bookmarks or favourites

 Depending on which Internet browser you are using, the location where your bookmarks (or favourites) are stored may vary.
-For example, Internet Explorer 11 may save your bookmarks under the Favourites folder in your user account folder, whereas Google Chrome may save them as a bookmark file buried under \AppData\Local\Google\Chrome\User Data\Default\ directory.
+For example, Internet Explorer may save your bookmarks under the Favourites folder in your user account folder, whereas Google's Chrome browser may save them as a bookmark file buried under \AppData\Local\Google\Chrome\User Data\Default\ directory.
 Other browsers like Chrome, Firefox, etc also offer the Sync feature which lets you synchronize your browser’s settings (including bookmarks) across multiple devices.
 Please check your browser’s Help file to find out the optimum way to back up your favourites.

 3. Email backup